 What’s the latest on SOL

 Since the FTX-Binance saga unraveled, SOL has been seeing a lot of panic selling.
-Several on-chain Twitter handles have posted about SOL being unstaked and sold, hinting at a further price drop.
+Several on-chain Twitter handles have posted about SOL being unstacked and sold, hinting at a further price drop.

 For the unversed, unstaking doesn’t always mean that the tokens will find their way into exchanges and get sold.
-Unstaking might be for a number of reasons, as explained by the Solana Foundation.
+Unstaking might be for several reasons, as explained by the Solana Foundation.

 For now, though, SOL seems to be recovering a little.
 SOL is up, with 24-hour dip contracting, to under 30%.
 The low was at $12.51 (around ₹1,020) and now it’s close to $15 (around ₹1,450).